Skip to content

 Announce

-This examples demonstrates how to publish the data to allow content discovery.
+This example demonstrates how to publish agent data models to allow content discovery across the network.
 To avoid stale data, it is recommended to republish the data periodically as the data across the network has TTL.

-Note that this operation only works for the objects already pushed to local storage layer, ie. you must first push the data before being able to perform publication.
+This operation only works for the objects already pushed to the local storage layer, meaning it is required to first push the data before publication.

 dirctl publish $DIGEST